krishnanagaraj/backbase/README.md

 Testing the service
 -------------------

-We need to use the command line for testing.
+We need to use the CLI for testing.

 java MainController